Begin Your Novel ClassWith Kerry Hadley-Pryce. Starting 29/11/2022

 We’ll examine what is meant by ‘plot’ and what the constituents of various plots are.
-Then we’ll consider where you want to take your reader and how you think you might get there.
+We’ll consider where you want to take your reader and how you think you might get there.
 We’ll consider pace and time, and ‘narrative drive.’
 You’ll create a ‘bare-bones outline’ of how you (initially) see your plot developing.

 Week Three: Character Creation

 We’ll investigate how to create characters, and what it is that will make your readers want to read about them.
 We’ll look at the difference between character-driven narratives, and plot-driven narratives.

 Week Four: Finding your voice, taking chances and flexible thinking